Do we have lift off or lockdown still?

 ➤ Gibraltar does not have restrictions or ban for travel to or from the country and airport operations remain open.

 ➤ Greece has lifted restrictions on the 15th of June for non-essential travel for citizens of Albania, Austria, Australia, Bulgaria, China, Croatia, Cyprus, Czech Republic, Denmark, Finland, Germany, Latvia, Lebanon, Lithuania, Malta, Northern Macedonia, Norway, Serbia, Slovakia, Slovenia.
 Currently entry exceptions are allowed for health workers; those with a long-term visa in a European and Schengen country and those who have a travel permit from a Greek consulate; government, diplomatic, military, and humanitarian staff; and aircraft crews.
 The borders and ferry services with Albania, Italy and North Macedonia are closed until the 15th of June with the exception of trade and persons of Greek nationality or those resident in Greece.
+Cruise ships can port as of 1st of August.

 Guatemala has said they will have an int'l entry lockdown at least through the 5th of June.